How to Hang Window Boxes on Vinyl, Wood, Stucco, and Brick

 The first thing you need to know is that your plants will be a lot healthier if you fill your window boxes with high-quality potting soil.
 Plain old topsoil is not your best option here.
 And be sure to fill each window box with potting soil to the brim so that your plants have plenty of nutrients and lots of space to grow those long, healthy roots.

 In the spring, fill your window boxes with bulbs like tulips and daffodils, a rustic watering can to celebrate the start of spring, and cute bird decor pieces.
-Or get festive and fill your window boxes with Easter decor items.
+Or, fill your window boxes with Easter decor items.

-Lastly, winter is a great time to fill your window boxes with cuttings from evergreen trees, pine cones, and birdhouses.
+Lastly, winter is a great time to turn your window boxes into Christmas planters with cuttings from evergreen trees, pine cones, and other festive items.

 Find some inspiration online and let your creativity flow.
 What are your best window box ideas?
 Let us know in the comments below!